-Colour is a very important aspect of Sheila Fleet's designs and helps to make the pieces so distinctive.
-The ancient Egyptians, Romans and Celts all heated ground glass to colour metal, creating a 'vitreous enamel'.
-Less than half a mile from Sheila's workshop, artefacts with red and white enamels dating from the Iron Age were found at Minehowe.
-Today Sheila Fleet's workshop continues this tradition, using a vast palate of enamel colours made from finely ground granules of glass.
+Colour is a very important aspect of Sheila's designs, creating a vibrancy and distinctiveness in her collections.
+The ancient Egyptians, Romans and Celts all heated ground glass in order to colour metal, creating a 'vitreous enamel'.
+Today our enamellers in the workshop continue this tradition, using a vast palate of enamel colours made from finely ground glass.
 The granules are meticulously applied by hand to the metal with a quill.
+Each piece is then individually fired in our kilns for between 1-3 minutes, depending on the size of the piece and the enamel colour.

-Careful polishing and finishing is crucial to the final look of the piece of jewellery.
-It takes great skill to achieve the right lustre, without removing the subtle shapes and markings within a design.
+Once enamelled, any design featuring a gemstone is expertly hand-set by a member of the workshop.
+A careful polish is also crucial to the final look of the piece of jewellery, and our skilled team achieve the perfect lustre, without removing the subtle shapes and markings within a design.